 Zoila Airall, Adjunct Associate Professor of Education

-This course features a critical exploration of how structural racism intersects with educational systems.
-Students will begin with an examination of identity, positionality, privilege, and bias at the individual level, eventually moving toward an analysis of institutional structures and systems.
-Students will reflect on their own educational experiences and apply a case study analysis to their K-12 education utilizing the framework of critical race theory.
-Students will study data on educational inequities and work in teams to prepare a policy proposal that addresses racial inequities within K-12 education.
+This course critically explores how structural racism intersects with education, health care, banking, housing, the media, etc. We will focus on Education.
+Students will begin with examining identity, privilege, bias, and positionality at the individual level, essentially moving toward analyzing institutional structures and education as a system.
+Students will reflect on their own educational experiences and apply a case study analysis to their own K-12 education utilizing a Critical Race Theory framework.

 Amy Anderson, Assistant Professor of the Practice of Education